ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 105 minutes.
 Watched lecture on Javascript from Lambda mini bootcamp.
 Also watched some tutorials on Illustrator.

 **Thoughts**: Feeling good about Javascript and Illustrator!
 Need to finish problem sets for Lambda School.

+### Day 40: March 17th, 2017

+**Today's Progress**: Coded for 30 minutes.
+Worked on Javascript problem set from day 2 Homework from Lambda School.

+**Thoughts**: Feeling good!
+Wish I could solve some of these without having to look them up!
+But I will be able to down the road.